SAFEGUARDING INFORMATION FOR PARENTS

 The school has an Equality policy that monitors any possible discrimination in the school in relation to any of the nine protected characteristics (Equality Act 2010).
 The Governing Body is reported to annually on the effectiveness of the policy.
 The School also makes annual returns on any racist incidents.

 The School has an annual cycle of review and we are always looking for ways of improving our safeguarding procedures.
-If you have any comments or suggestions then please contact Mr Flanagan or Mr Sendall.
+If you have any comments or suggestions then please contact Mr Sendall.

 The Prevent Duty: